SparseLinearAlgebra/spbla/python/README.md

 **pyspbla** is a python wrapper for [spbla](https://github.com/JetBrains-Research/spbla) library.

-**spbla** is a linear Boolean algebra library primitives and operations for work with sparse matrices written on CPU/GPU platforms.
+**spbla** is a linear Boolean algebra library primitives and operations for work with sparse matrices written for CPU, Cuda and OpenCL platforms.
 The primary goal of the library is implementation, testing and profiling algorithms for solving *formal-language-constrained problems*, such as *context-free* and *regular* path queries with various semantics for graph databases.